LewisCM14/allotment_design/docs/server_side.md

 ## Server Side ADR

 Decision record for the server side technologies selected to support the project.
 When selecting the intended technologies it is important to remember the project requires a modular, scalable and maintainable architecture to support a progressive web app.
-The server side must run on Linux based operating systems using technologies that are free for commercial use and can integrate with a PostgreSQL database via a RESTful API with OAuth2 & OpenID Connect support.
+The server side must run on Linux based operating systems using technologies that are free for commercial use and can integrate with a PostgreSQL database via a RESTful API with support for user authentication.
 The technologies must also handle many concurrent users that require a high-read workload, caching is also required to support this as well as background tasks.

 !!! success "**Outcome**"